BigPete7/Benedict-College-SURI-Program/README.md

 **ABOUT THIS CODE**
 My Topics include the Deep Q Learning algorithims and Carla's vehicle simulator provided by sentdex's Reinforcement Learning videos.
 The coding algorithims were modified by me for practical use and full operability on Python's older IDE compiler v.
 3.5.1.
+This project was approved by Benedict College's STEM Program and put into practical use only for educational purposes.
+No actual vehicles or vehicle models were published using these algorithims.

 Link to sentdex's RL website: https://pythonprogramming.net/own-environment-q-learning-reinforcement-learning-python-tutorial/